younesaassila/ttv-lol-pro/README.md

 <br />

-> ℹ️ **This is a fork of the original project at https://github.com/TTV-LOL/extensions**
+> ℹ️ This is a fork of the original project at https://github.com/TTV-LOL/extensions

 >

-TTV LOL PRO removes livestream ads from [twitch.tv](https://www.twitch.tv/)
+TTV LOL PRO removes livestream ads from [Twitch](https://www.twitch.tv/).

 This fork: